jeremiah-corrado/fem_2d/paper.md

 b(\mathbf{u}, \phi) = \langle \mathbf{u}, \phi \rangle
 \end{array}\right.\end{equation}

 The Generalized Eigenvalue Problem is built from a `Mesh` with the following code.
+This example assumes that `mesh` has already been refined to the desired state.
 ```rust
 use fem_2d::prelude::*;
 use rayon::prelude::*;